vidit19sharma/Neogentic-Agents/README.md

 **instruction:** The agent's guiding prompt.
 This tells the agent what its goal is and how to behave.

 **tools:** A list of [tools](https://google.github.io/adk-docs/tools/) that the agent can use.
 To start, we'll give it the google_search tool, which lets it find up-to-date information online.

+## Running Agent

+### 1. Run with command-line interface
+Run your agent using the adk run command-line tool.

+    adk run neo_agent_v1

+### 2. Run with web interface
+The ADK framework provides web interface you can use to test and interact with your agent.
+You can start the web interface using the following command:

+    adk web --port 8000